RayMarquina/dbt_project/docs/guide/testing.md

 Note: We believe that data testing and validation is an essential part of a mature analytical workflow.
 We anticipate spending much more time working on these features once the core modeling, templating, and scheduling functionality is completed.

-dbt provides two different mechanisms for data validation: schema testing and data testing.
+dbt provides two different mechanisms for data validation: schema tests and custom data tests.

-## Schema testing
+## Schema tests

 Data integrity in analytic databases is empirically often of lower quality than data in transactional systems.
-Schema testing provides users a repeatable way to ensure that their schema adheres to basic rules: referential integrity, uniqueness, etc. Building schema tests and running them on an ongoing basis gives users of the resulting data increased confidence that analytic queries produce the desired outputs.
+Schema testing provides users a repeatable way to ensure that their schema adheres to basic rules: referential integrity, uniqueness, etc. Building schema tests and running them on an ongoing basis gives users of the resulting data confidence that analytic queries produce the desired outputs.

 Tests are run with `dbt test`.
 See [usage](usage/) for more information on the dbt command structure. `dbt test` will report back the success or failure of each test, and in case of failure will report the number of failing rows.